Mohitdgoyal/fractal-model-pro/README.md

 ## Installation

 1. Open TradingView and go to the Pine Editor.
-2. Create a new indicator and paste in the contents of `fractalModel.pine`.
+2. Create a new indicator and paste in the contents of `openSourceFractal.pine`.
 3. Save and add it to your chart.

-## Alerts

-Enable alerts from the indicator settings, then right click on the chart and choose "Add Alert on Fractal Model [Pro+]" to set up notifications for C2 formations and early CISD confirmations.

 ## Contributing